 With only 410 feet of prominence, West Wellesley Peak is an easy peak to approach and climb from Thousand Acre Meadow.
 A small series of alpine tarns dot it's western slopes and are great camping areas with easy access to the peaks.
 One can ascend the west face of West Wellesley Peak via a hike across Thousand Acre Meadow to the southeast.

 Only minor scrambling is needed to reach the summit, after an initial hike up the west slopes.
-The east face, however, drops sheerly down into Wellesley Basin, over 1,000 feet below.
+The east face, however, drops quickly down into Wellesley Basin, over 1,000 feet below.
 Its rugged pinnacles overlook the Knerr Creek headwaters that flow into the Dosewallips River to the north.
 An ascent from this side is class two and above.
-Much bushwacking up Knerr Creek and across Slide Alder choked streams is necessary.
-In Wellesley Basin the eastern walls rise sheerly upward and have seen recent decay and minor avalanche activity.
+Much bushwhacking up Knerr Creek and across Slide Alder choked streams is necessary.
+In Wellesley Basin the eastern walls rise steeply upward and have seen recent decay and minor avalanche activity.

 Getting To West Wellesley Peak